Aluminium vs carbon fiber – comparison of materials

 With regard to interpretation of results in the table, it is evident that carbon fiber of highest modulus provides extraordinary rigidity.
 However, resistance to damage decreases as rigidity increases (higher modulus).

-Using another example, the carbon fiber slab of maximum rigidity – made from fabrics of highest modulus – will offer less resistance to damage.
+Using another example, the carbon fiber sheet of maximum rigidity – made from fabrics of highest modulus – will offer less resistance to damage.
 The more a component is reinforced with fabrics of highest modulus, the more it will be susceptible to breaking during bending.

 Further analysis will be carried out with carbon fiber of standard modulus, and composites made from fabrics of the highest modulus will provide opportunities thanks to carbon composites.